rkitover/windows-dev-guide/README.md

 ```
 ,

-or the following for regular vim:
+and in `~/.local/bin/vim.bat` put the following for regular vim:

 ```bat
 @echo off